 Helping Injured Riders & Their Families

 Andrade Law Offices has obtained hundreds of millions of dollars in verdicts and settlements for the injured in California, including motorcycle accident victims.
 If you or someone you love has been injured in a motorcycle collision caused by another motorist, you may be entitled to compensation to cover your medical bills and other expenses.
-Our Santa Barbara personal injury lawyers help injured motorcyclists and their families obtain the financial compensation they are due.
+Our Santa Barbara personal injury lawyer helps injured motorcyclists and their families obtain the financial compensation they are due.

 Motor vehicle operators have an obligation to exercise the care required to prevent accidents.
 This includes sharing the road with motorcycles and motorcyclists.
 Unfortunately, drivers sometimes engage in careless and reckless behavior such as distracted driving, aggressive driving, impaired driving, fatigued driving, speeding, failure to yield, and failure to obey traffic signals.
 This can result in serious or even catastrophic injury and death.

 When careless or reckless behavior cause a motorcycle accident and leave a rider seriously injured, the at-fault motorist can be held accountable.
 Swift legal action can ensure that the injured are compensated for medical bills, property damage, lost income, pain, suffering, and more.